 How to get the residence permit in Italy

-Non-EU citizens arriving in Italy for the first time have 8 working days from their entry into the territory of the State to apply for a residence permit, which they must request from the Questore of the province in which the foreigner intends to stay, in certain cases, also through the authorized post offices.
+Non-EU citizens arriving in Italy for the first time must apply for a residence permit.
+They have eight working days from their entry into the country to submit the application.
+The request must be made to the Questore of the province where the foreigner intends to stay.
+In certain cases, the application can also be submitted through authorized post offices.

 The duration of the residence permit is as stipulated by the entry visa.
 The electronic residence permit is issued and renewed, on average, in 60 days from the date of application.